Sifra Covid-19 , Cijfers Covid-19 , Numbers Covid-19

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 10 kaso aktivo di Covid-19 na Boneiru awe 27 di yüni 2021.
-Di e 15 resultadonan di tèst ku a drenta unu a resultá di ta positivo.
+Tin 12 kaso aktivo di Covid-19 na Boneiru awe 3 di yüli 2021.
+Di e 13 resultadonan di tèst ku a drenta ningun a resultá di ta positivo.
 Un persona a rekuperá di Covid-19.

 Ta importante pa ora bo tin keho bai tèst.
 Importante ta pa keda warda den karentena.
 No sali pa bo no kontagiá otro persona.
 Keda kas pa no kontagia otro persona pafó.
 Pa baha e sifra di kontagio ta importante pa mantené e reglanan di higiena.
 Tene 1,5 meter distansia i laba man ku awa i habon pa evitá kontagio ku e vírùs di corona.